nwrenger/pointy/README.md

 - [x] Add initial app config by reading config to app setup and State
 - [ ] Create icon
 - [x] Add updater
+  - [ ] Persist permissions on macos after an update
 - [ ] Only Linux: Make it work, then test hidden window
   - need to install `libappindicator` and app indicator support (like on gnome with `gnome-shell-extension-appindicator`)
   - more i don't know